-- Fly on a Wednesday when you can.
+Fly on a Wednesday when you can.
 Why?
 Studies have shown it's the cheapest day to fly!
-If you can't fly on a Wednesday, Tuesdays and Saturdays are the next best days.
+If you can't fly on a Wednesday, then Tuesdays and Saturdays are the next best days.
 Avoid Fridays and Sundays – those are the most expensive days to fly.

-- The best time to shop for and buy airline tickets is on Tuesdays at 3:00EST.
-Most sales that are put up on Tuesdays are taken down by Thursday, so if you are buying airline tickets over the weekend then you're probably paying too much.
+- The best time to shop for and buy airline tickets is on Tuesdays at 3:00 pm EST. Most sales that go live on Tuesdays are gone by Thursday, so if you buy airline tickets over the weekend, you're probably paying too much.

 - Be flexible with dates.
-Check at least one day before or after your preferred arrival/departure date and you could save major bucks!
+Check at least one day before or after your preferred arrival/departure date, and you could save major bucks!

 - Check multiple airlines.
 The one you usually fly on may not have the best deal.
 You can even use a site like Priceline.com to compare all airlines for you, or you can bid for a price.

-- Be willing to fly “indirect”.
+- Be willing to fly “indirect.”
 Sometimes, making an extra stop at a connecting airport can save you OODLES on your ticket prices!
 Be open to stopping on your way to and from your final destination; your wallet will thank you!

-- Skip the “middle man” when you can.
-I know, I love Expedia, Orbitz, and the like — I love seeing all the different prices on one page, but there is a chance, those prices are not the most current, up-to-date prices.
-Visit the airlines website, and see if you can get it cheaper through them direct.
-You never know, until you check!
+Sign up for airlines' email lists.
+You'll be notified of special sales.
+Every airline is different, but getting notified every time a promotion goes live could save you a TON!
+Oh, and skip the “middle man” when you can.
+We know, we know.
+We love Expedia, Orbitz, and the like — we love seeing all the different prices on one page, but there is a chance those prices are not the most current, up-to-date prices.
+Visit the airline's website, and see if you can get a better price by buying direct.

 How do YOU save money on flights and travel?
-Leave your tips in the comments below and share with us all!
+Leave your tips in the comments below and share them with us all!